tpoisot/ms_connectance_complexity/ms_conn_compl.md

 *forces* strong difference in the degree of species according to their niche position.

 Kurtosis is independent of connectance, while skewness decreases with connectance.
 This result is expected.
 Positively skewed distribution have longer or fatter right tails, indicating mostly low values (low degree): unconnected networks are made mostly of species with a weak generality [@schoener_food_1989].
 On the other hand, negative skewness indicate that most of the values in the distribution are high.
 Ecologically, it means that most species are wide-range generalists, which happens in densely connected networks.
 This bears important ecological consequences, as it indicates that due to physical constraints acting on the filling of interactions within the graphs, networks with intermediate connectances are expected to have species with both low and high generality [@schoener_food_1989].

 [powerlaw]: sim_power.png "title"
 ![The estimate of the power-law exponent increases with connectance, reaching a flat distribution for complete graphs. \label{powerlaw}][powerlaw]
-%DG: technically, I think we should not even try to fit a power law to highly connected networks.
-It needs to be truncated as soon at the probability of a species having a degree of 2*n is non negligible.
-I would therefore avoid the highest values and the second part of the legend on complete graphs

 The estimate of the power-law exponent increases when connectance increases (Fig. \ref{powerlaw}).
 This indicates that the degree distribution flattens when connectance increases.
 Taken with the elements presented above, we show that all of the estimators of the degree distribution vary strongly with connectance of the network.
+Although power-laws should be truncated as soon as the probability of a species having a degree of 2*n is not negligible, and as such the fitting of power-laws should not be done on highly connected networks for practical purposes, this result emphasizes the key role of connectance in driving central network structure properties.

 # Practical consequences